Durlești Maniac: Ştefan Cherescu and Razan Djaniev

-On July 30, 2007, Ştefan Cherescu and Razan Djaniev were walking through a vineyard that they owned when they were fired at by the killer with a shotgun. Ştefan Cherescu was shot in the throat and died soon after while Razan Djaniev was shot in the chest and survived.
+On July 30, 2007, Ştefan Cherescu and Razan Djaniev were walking through a vineyard that they owned when they were fired at by the killer with a shotgun.
+Cherescu was shot in the throat and died soon after while Djaniev was shot in the chest and survived.

 A man named Andrei Crăciun was convicted of the crime but later acquitted.

 2009 attacks

-The next murder happened in May of 2009.
+The next murder happened in May 2009.
 A person was found shot to death in their car in an isolated area.
 They were shot four times in total, the fatal shot went through their head.

 Another attack also occurred in 2009.
 The killer broke into a man's car with a gun.
 Fortunately, the owner of the car was able to escape without any injuries.
 It is believed that he was able to escape because the crime happened in a residential area rather than an isolated area like the former attacks.

 Mariana Jimbei and Valeriu Croitoru

 On September 10, 2010, the bodies of Mariana Jimbei, 18, and her boyfriend, Valeriu Croitoru, 31, were discovered shot to death near their car on the Leuşeni-Ialoveni-Chisinau route.
-Mariana Jimbei was found completely naked and Valeriu Croitoru was found face down a few feet away.
+Jimbei was found completely naked and Croitoru was found face down a few feet away.

 Later that year, in November, the killer attempted to attack another couple, but they managed to escape unharmed.

 Ilie Racu and Olga Câșlaru

 The bodies of 19 year old Ilie Racu and 15 year old Olga Câșlaru were discovered in a car near St. Andrews Monastery in Durlești on April 1, 2011.
-Ilie Racu, the driver of the car, was found shot twice in the trunk of the car.
-Olga Câșlaru was shot in the back of the head and found half-naked.
+Racu, the driver of the car, was found shot twice in the trunk of the car.
+Câșlaru was shot in the back of the head and found half-naked.

-Subsequent attacks
+Subsequent attack

 In May 2011, another couple were attacked in their car near a lake in laloveni.
 The killer smashed their car windows and shot at them.
 Both people in the car managed to escape alive, with the man being shot in the back as he ran away.

 The final known attack happened in July, 2011.
 A man broke into person's house and shot them four times before fleeing.
 The owner of the house survived the attack.

 All of the attacks are believed to be connected because of their close proximity and a shotgun being used in all of the attacks.